Maine CDC Breast and Cervical Health Program (MBCHP)

 6. Are there specific revenue codes, CPT codes, and diagnosis codes for MBCHP billing?

-- Yes.
-MBCHP has specific Revenue Codes, CPT Codes, and Diagnosis Codes for MBCHP claims.
+- Yes, the MBCHP has specific Revenue Codes, CPT Codes, and Diagnosis Codes for MBCHP claims.
 For a complete list of covered MBCHP codes see billing-information.

 7. Is there a specific way an RHC/FQHC must bill MBCHP?